chaunm/node-actors-prototype/actors/logic/gateway.md

-Housekeeper
+Gateway
 ===================

 # Overview

-This actor acts as a housekeeper, being responsible for everything in our system.
-User actors only interact with this actors.
+This actor acts as a gateway for Users to interact with.

+User actors can `only` interact with
+- `service/gateway`
+- `service/bonjour`

 It must conform `Actor Commons` (see more in `../actor-system.md`)

 # A. UID
-The actor's local UID is: `service/housekeeper`
+The actor's local UID is: `service/gateway`

 # B. Mailboxes
 The actor uses following mailboxes